Elam-Fine-Arts-205/workshop-task-2-example/README.md

 ## Adding code extracts (quoting code)

 Adding code extracts (quoting code) is very useful.
 See the [basic guidance on how to this](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code).
-If you also use [syntax highlighting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting), i.e. by adding the word 'javascript' after three backticks, the extracts will be formatted like this:
+If you also use [syntax highlighting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting), i.e. by adding the word 'javascript' after the three backticks, code extracts will be formatted like this:

 ```javascript
 function setup() {